duckietown/mooc-exercises/collision/README.md

 Note: Sometimes this command will take longer than you expect.

-The command line will specify where the evaluation output is saved.
+The command line output will specify where the evaluation output is saved.
 The challenges output will be a series of images.
 In the `queries` folder you will see the queries with the ground truth, where each query is a robot position.
 Each image shows all the queries for each environment.